 - Can I take my thermal scope outside of the country?

-- Final Verdict
+- Final Thoughts

-Why a Thermal Scope?
+Why Use a Thermal Scope?

 How to Choose a Thermal Scope?